Quantifying Noise of Dynamic Vision Sensor: Detrended Fluctuation Analysis

 Let $X$ be a new random variable equal to a cumulative sum, $X_1 = x_1$, $X_2 = x_1 + x_2$, $\dots$, $X_N = x_1 + x_2 + \dots + x_N$.
 Notice that for a DVS stream, the cumulative sums are exactly timestamps: $X_i =t_i$.
 Compose a cumulative series: Series (\ref{eq:X}) is partitioned in local segments of equal length $n$, and an independent least-square fit (local trend) is performed inside the $k$-th segment, $1 \le k \le \lfloor N/n \rfloor$.
 Let $\hat{X}_{i}$ be the values predicted by a local trend, then, $(X_i-\hat{X}_{i})$ are detrended fluctuations.
 Mean \textit{local} fluctuation of the $k$-th segment is: and the mean \textit{total} fluctuation depending on $n$ is averaged over all mean $k$ local fluctuations:

 The computation of eq. \ref{eq:DFAlocal} and \ref{eq:DFAend} run for segments of regularly increasing length $n\in \{m_1, m_2, \dots, m_M$\}, where integers $m_k$ must obey the condition $m_k\simeq q m_{k-1}$, $q>1$ is a constant, i.e. $m_k$ must form a geometric progression, being $m_1=4$ and $m_M\simeq N$.
 As a result, a fluctuation function $F(n)$ is produced.
 If the series (\ref{eq:initseries}) is of long-range power-law correlations, $F(n)$ increases by a power-law: The scaling exponent $\alpha$ gives a metric on self-correlations inside the initial series (\ref{eq:initseries}).
-To find $\alpha$, it is convenient to make double $\log n -\log F(n)$ plot as shown in Fig.~\ref{fig:principle}b: $\alpha\simeq 0.5$ means uncorrelated data, $\alpha > 0.5$ positive long-range correlations, $\alpha < 0.5$ - anticorrelation, and $\alpha > 1$ the data non-stationary \cite{Taqqu1995}, \cite{Hoell2019Theoret}.
+To find $\alpha$, it is convenient to make double $\log n -\log F(n)$ plot as shown in Fig.~\ref{fig:principle}b: $\alpha\simeq 0.5$ means uncorrelated data, $\alpha > 0.5$ positive long-range correlations, $\alpha < 0.5$ - anticorrelation, and $\alpha > 1$ the data non-stationary. \bluecolor{DFA and noise distributions (Gaussian vs. Non-Gaussian), additive noise effects, colored noise and DFA scaling are discussed in \cite{Kantelhardt2001}, \cite{Taqqu1995}, \cite{Hoell2019Theoret}}.